nfisher1226/vapad/README.md

 * [Keyboard Shortcuts](#keyboard_shortcuts)

 ## Introduction
-This is a simple text editor written in Vala, and is little more than a learning exercise undertaken to explore using Vala.
-It's not expected to turn into anything serious.
+This is a simple text editor written in Vala.
+It was undertaken as a learning exercise to explore using Vala, but turned into a fairly feature complete text editor.
 Vapad takes as inspiration the old Gtk2 editor [Leafpad](http://tarot.freeshell.org/leafpad/) which has been around forever, but updates the interface somewhat and adds tabs and syntax highlighting.